JSalib5/Personal-Project-and-CAD-Designs/README.md

   - Custom graph network maker from an Excel file

-  - Verilog / System Verilog Implementations of a 2-parallel numerically controlled oscillatory and IVDS IP Core Initialization Sequence
+  - Verilog / System Verilog Implementations of a 2-parallel numerically controlled oscillator and IVDS IP Core Initialization Sequence